typst-community/glossarium/README.md

 ## Referencing terms

-Referencing terms can be done by different means/interfaces.
+Referencing terms can be done in different ways.
 The function with the largest flexibility is `gls`.
 All others are shortcuts populated with different default parameters.

 ```typ
 // Referencing the OIDC term using gls